hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 5. Once the route table is created, edit the routes.
 Point `0.0.0.0/0` to the NAT gateway you created earlier.
 ![aws vpc route creation](./img/aws-vpc route table.png)
 6. Attach this rule to at least two subnets in your VPC.
-For this, select an subnets that are not the ones attached to the NAT gateway.
+For this, select subnets that are not attached to the NAT gateway.
 ![aws vpc attach route table](./img/aws - subnet route table.png)
 7. Select the route table you just created on the route tables tab.